IvoSt98/fitness1/README.md

 The project was deployed to GitHub Pages using the following steps...

 1. Log in to GitHub and locate the [GitHub Repository](https://github.com/IvoSt98/fitness1?tab=readme-ov-file)
-2. At the top of the Repository (not top of page), locate the "Settings" Button on the menu.
+2. At the top of the Repository (not the top of the page), locate the "Settings" Button on the menu.
--Alternatively Click [Here](https://github.com/IvoSt98/fitness1/settings) for a GIF demonstrating the process starting from Step 2.
+-Alternatively, Click [Here](https://github.com/IvoSt98/fitness1/settings) for a GIF demonstrating the process starting from Step 2.
 3. Scroll down the Settings page until you locate the "GitHub Pages" Section.
-4 .Under "Source", click the dropdown called "None" and select "Master Branch".
+4. Under "Source", click the dropdown called "None" and select "Master Branch".
 5. The page will automatically refresh.
-6. Scroll back down through the page to locate the now published site [link](https://github.com/IvoSt98/fitness1?tab=readme-ov-file) in the "GitHub Pages" section, it will be under the name Depployments.
+6. Scroll back down through the page to locate the now published site [link](https://github.com/IvoSt98/fitness1?tab=readme-ov-file) in the "GitHub Pages" section, it will be under the name Deployments.

 ## Forking the GitHub Repository